AStieva/ResistNanome/README.md

 ## Installation

-ResitNanome contains ost of what is needed.
+ResitNanome contains most of what is needed.
 Only bokeh is to be pre-installed for the use of nanoQC.

 To install Resistnanome through Unix: